Home

 Vulnerability management is a perpetual process that involves finding, assessing, and resolving vulnerabilities in your IT environment.
 As such, you can’t have an effective vulnerability management process without visibility.
 Gaining visibility allows you to see which systems are vulnerable, the degree of vulnerability, and the potential risks you might encounter.
 In short: you need to know what’s in your environment to properly manage it.

-Start by talking to different departments and leaders.
+An effective vulnerability assessment starts with talking to different departments and leaders.
 Then get a full list of vendors, partners, apps, and devices, that are used by your business in each department.
 Each of these pieces carries its own risks and needs to be understood individually to get a grasp of your overall environment.

 Once you’ve created your list, treat it like an ongoing inventory that needs to be up to date on a consistent basis.
-This will require establishing a process and leveraging tools or systems to learn about any new vendors, apps, or anything else that gets added to your environment.
+This will require establishing a process and leveraging tools or systems such as vulnerability scanners to learn about any new vendors, apps, or anything else that gets added to your environment.
 Just by having this visibility, you minimize your risk of shadow IT, which consists of any systems or services that are used without the IT team consenting to or knowing about them.

-This can include file-sharing services, cloud-based storage, using personal devices for work matters, and so on.
+This can include file-sharing services, cloud-based storage, using personal mobile devices for work matters, and so on.
 Because there is so much unknown involved in shadow IT, the vulnerabilities are also unclear.
 While some instances of shadow IT may pose no significant harm, others could leave organizations prone to data breaches, business disruptions, or penalties related to compliance.
 Educating employees on the problems that come with shadow IT, while implementing a process to identify unapproved tools and services, will help address the risk.
 It will also provide them with a path forward rather than simply denying them access.

 Default to auto-update